1. Introduction

 3. Collecting Personal Information

 The Company collects and manages users’ personal information in accordance with the following principles.
 We adhere to the principle of data minimization, collecting only the data that is necessary for the stated purposes.
+The Company complies with the specific requirements of both UK and Irish data protection laws regarding the collection of sensitive information.

-3-1 Information That You Give Us
+3-1.
+Information That You Give Us

 For Guests: